 So as I said, I don’t believe it’s so ‘Important’ to speak a local language when visiting a new place, but I strongly recommend learning a few local phrases.
 You can moreover impress locals so easily by saying a few words in their language.
 I can say please, thank you, hello and goodbye in around 20 different Indian languages, in addition to Thai, Khmer and Dzonkha.
 In Thai, I can even string a few sentences together.

 What If You Still Can’t Speak A Word In The Local Language

 Go to a hotel: Look for the nearest lodging, preferably a big hotel, which might be most accustomed to dealing with international guests, as this can be your best option to find a person on staff who can speak English.

 Find a tourist office: As with hotels, tourist offices are familiar with little English and can interact with unaccustomed visitors.
-Though finding a tourist office in many countries is a tough task, but if you can find one, it’s great.
+Though finding a tourist office in many countries is a tough task, if you can find one, it’s definitely going to help you a great deal.
 Most tourist offices also give free maps to around the city.

 Look for young people: Reaching out to younger locals always help.
 If I want directions to a place, or some other question is troubling me, I always go to young people.
 I’ve found that people in their 20’s tend to be more likely to have studied or remember English.
-If not, they always find a way to your rescue.
+If not, they are more likely to help you out.